keenerz/keenerz/README.md

 Hello I'm Keenan Kan a web developer born and raised in Miami, FL.
 I grew up tinkering with computers and love to be on the cutting edge of the latest technologies.

-- 🤔 Currently working on MechGroupBuyTracker and CarMaintainer!
+- 🤔 Currently working on a freelance Project with the MDC, MechGroupBuyTracker and CarMaintainer!

 - ❤️ Love tinkering with technology, building custom computers and desktops